awsdocs/aws-kms-developer-guide/doc_source/monitoring-cloudwatch.md

 When you enable [automatic key rotation](rotate-keys.md) for a [customer managed CMK](concepts.md#customer-cmk), AWS KMS creates new key material for the CMK each year\.
 The key material for [AWS managed CMKs](concepts.md#aws-managed-cmk) is automatically rotated every three years\.

 Whenever AWS KMS rotates key material, it sends a KMS CMK Rotation event to CloudWatch Events\.
+AWS KMS generates this event on a best\-effort basis\.

 The following is an example of this event\.

 ```
 {